idvorkin/idvorkin.github.io/_d/product.md

 ### Notes from the goal

 The goal is a book that was mandatory reading for amazon executives...
-_Might be worth it's own page_
+_Might be worth its own page_

 3 Areas:

-1. Making Money - What ever your output goal is.
-Though usuall you move an input goal.
+1. Making Money - Whatever your output goal is.
+Though usually, you move an input goal.
 2. Inventory - Stuff that's required to meet your goal, but isn't sufficient.
 3. Operating Expense - Any costs.

 Note, inventory is output.
-Not inherintly useful.
+Not inherently useful.
 Outcomes is goal!

-### Differneces from an EM
+### Differences from an EM

-### How to inteview for customer need - the Mom Test
+### How to interview for customer need - the Mom Test

 1. Talk about their life instead of your idea.
 2. Ask about specifics in the past instead of generics or opinions about the future.